FarmData2/FarmData2/components/README.md

   - Indicates that inputs are required field if present.
   - required fields are indicated by a red asterisk

-- All components must have a `showInvalid` prop
+- All components must have a `showValidityStyling` prop

-  - This prop is set by the entry point to indicates that bootstrap styling should be shown for invalid inputs.
+  - This prop is set by the entry point to indicates that bootstrap styling should be shown for inputs.
-  - The component indicates the validity of inputs using its `isValid` computed property as described below.
+  - The component indicates the validity of inputs using its `isValid` computed property.
-  - The validity styling is shown:

-    - When `isValid` is true (regardless of the value of the `showInvalid` prop).
+    - Returns true if the input value is valid for the component.

-    - When `isValid` is false and `showInvalid` is true.
+  - The component indicates the type of styling to be used using its `invalidStyling` computed property.
+    - This function returns:
+      - `true` to apply valid styling (green check)
+      - `false` to apply invalid styling (red x and invalidFeedbackText)
+      - `null` to not apply either styling.

-  - This prop should be is set by the entry point to
+  - The `showValidityStyling` prop should be is set by the entry point to
     - `true` when "Submit" is clicked
     - `false` when "Reset" is clicked